norm2782/JCU/README.md

 Prolog for JCU

 This package was developed to demonstrate the ideas behind the Prolog language.
-It uses a very small interpreter (@Language.prolog.Nanoprolog@) which can be run on its own.
+It uses a very small interpreter (*Language.Prolog.Nanoprolog*) which can be run on its own.

 This package contains an environment constructed for the Junior College at